openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details.json}}

-If the Credential Issuer metadata contains an `authorization_server` parameter, the authorization detail's `locations` common data field MUST be set to the Credential Issuer Identifier value.
+If the Credential Issuer metadata contains an `authorization_servers` parameter, the authorization detail's `locations` common data field MUST be set to the Credential Issuer Identifier value.
 A non-normative example for a deployment where an AS protects multiple Credential Issuers would look like this:

 <{{examples/authorization_details_with_as.json}}